 - a.
 Principal Contractors will develop and implement a Pollution Incident Response Management Plan, in accordance with the requirements of the POEO Act.
-Contractors' emergency and incident response procedures will also be consistent with any relevant SMDO procedures and will include: - i.
-Categories for environmental emergencies and incidents; - ii.
-Notification protocols for each category of environmental emergency or incident, including notification of TfNSW and notification to owners / occupiers in the vicinity of the incident.
-This is to include relevant contact details; - iii.
-Identification of personnel who have the authority to take immediate action to shut down any activity, or to affect any environmental control measure (including as directed by an authorised officer of the EPA); - iv.
-A process for undertaking appropriate levels of investigation for all incidents and the identification, implementation and assessment of corrective and preventative actions; and - v.
-Notification protocols of incidents to the EPA, DP&E or OEH that are made by the Contractor or TfNSW. - b.
+Contractors' emergency and incident response procedures will also be consistent with any relevant TfNSW procedures and will include: - Categories for environmental emergencies and incidents. - Notification protocols for each category of environmental emergency or incident, including notification of TfNSW and notification to owners / occupiers in the vicinity of the incident.
+This is to include relevant contact details. - Identification of personnel who have the authority to take immediate action to shut down any activity, or to affect any environmental control measure (including as directed by an authorised officer of the EPA). - A process for undertaking appropriate levels of investigation for all incidents and the identification, implementation and assessment of corrective and preventative actions; - Depending on the nature of the incident the EPA, DP&E or OEH will be notified by the Principal Contractor or TfNSW as appropriate. - b.
 The Contractor will make all personnel aware of the plan and their responsibilities.